Sajadath/lil-theme-switcher/README.md

 Then open http://localhost:3000 in your browser.

-🛠 Add to Your Project
+## 🛠 How to use in your own project

 If you want to use this theme-switcher in your own project:

 1️⃣ Copy Components